Amritpal2001/Project-KitabGhar/_site/README.md

-Zolan - Modern & Minimal Theme for Jekyll
+kitab - Modern & Minimal Theme for Jekyll
 ======
-Zolan is a minimal blog theme for Jekyll.
+kitab is a minimal blog theme for Jekyll.

 * * *